Microsoft Surface Pro 4 review

 Windows 10 has other stylus-oriented features, such as the ability to annotate web pages in Microsoft's Edge web browser.
 More stylus-specific features will arrive in a forthcoming Windows 10 update.
 These include a central launchpad in Windows for stylus-enabled apps, an updated virtual sticky notes app that will recognise handwritten dates and times as well as tools such as an onscreen ruler.
 Third-party app developers should easily be able to add the latter into their apps.
 If so, all these improvements should further improve the utility of the stylus.

 The stylus is powered by a single AAA battery.
-Surprisingly though, there's now way to check the battery life of the stylus so there's a possibility you could get left high and dry unless you keep a spare AAA to hand.
+Surprisingly though, there's no way to check the battery life of the stylus so there's a possibility you could get left high and dry unless you keep a spare AAA to hand.
 It's baffling that Microsoft hasn't included a stylus battery life indicator widget in Window's system tray.

-One of the Surface Pro 4’s best features was, surprisingly, its Intel RealSense forward facing camera.
+It has plenty of flexibility when it comes to hardware peripherals as it has a full-size USB 3.0 port, a micro SD slot and a Mini DisplayPort.
+One of the Surface Pro 4's best features was, surprisingly, its Intel RealSense forward facing camera.
 It worked perfectly with Windows Hello in Windows 10.
 Once set up, a quick glance at the camera was enough for Hello to recognise our face and unlock the Surface Pro.
 It was quick, accurate and not fooled by a simple photo of the registered face.

 Battery Life and Performance